SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 Before you start another interview-building project, pause briefly for a retrospective on how this one went.
 The retrospective format comes from [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development), and it is a way to embrace continuous improvement by taking a moment to reflect on the project you just finished in order to improve the next one.

+If your interview project fails, a retrospective is an important tool for making sure you avoid another failure.

 To do a retrospective, gather the group and discuss three questions:

 1. What went well that we should keep doing?